lukesmurray/markdown-anki-decks/README.md

 #### Multiline questions

 You may want to render complex questions which span multiple lines.
-You can use the fact that any `h2` element is assumed to be a question combined with the fact that the extension supports embedding markdown in html if you use the special attribute `markdown="block"` on the html element.
+You can use the fact that any `h2` element is assumed to be a question combined with the fact that the markdown converter supports embedding markdown in html if you use the special attribute `markdown="block"` on the html element.
 It's much easier to see with an example.

 ```md
 <h2 markdown="block">